 The Grand Canyon

-Humans have speculated about the cause of this night-time display of colour endlessly for centuries, with references to the lights being found in texts from Ancient Greece, in stories from Norse Mythology, and sources from Medieval England.
+For centuries, humans have speculated endlessly about the cause of this night-time display of colors.
+References to the lights have been found in texts from Ancient Greece, stories from Norse Mythology, and sources from Medieval England.

-Guanabara Bay is a 19-mile stretch of land just to the east of Rio de Janeiro, the second largest city in Brazil.
+Guanabara Bay is a 19-mile stretch of land to the east of Rio de Janeiro, the second-largest city in Brazil.
 More than 100 islands are situated around the bay, including the car-free Paquetá Island, and Villegagnon Island, the site of the Brazilian Naval School.

-While the bay once boasted a vibrant and diverse ecosystem, recent decades have seen the perils of urbanization wreak havoc on this once-beautiful environment.
+In the past, the bay hosted a vibrant and diverse ecosystem.
+In recent decades, however, the perils of urbanization have wreaked havoc on this once-beautiful environment.
 Thankfully, legislation put in place ahead of the 2016 Summer Olympic Games in Rio stipulates a requirement for the country's government to reinvigorate attempts to return the bay to its former glory.
-While there are doubts as to whether these plans will be executed as expected, locals and ecologists around the world remain hopeful that it's not too late to save this particular wonder.
+While there are doubts as to whether these plans will be executed as expected, locals and ecologists around the world remain hopeful that it is not too late to save this particular wonder

 Great Barrier Reef

-Made up of nearly 3,000 individual reefs and almost 1,000 islands over a span of 1,400 miles, to truly understand the sheer scale of the Great Barrier Reef, you need to see it to believe it.
-While the Great Wall of China is often mistakenly described as being visible from space, astronauts and satellites have managed to capture images of the Barrier Reef.
+The Great Barrier Reef is also a natural wonder of our planet.
+You need to see it to believe it.
+It features nearly 3,000 individual reefs and almost 1,000 islands stretching for over 1,400 miles, While the Great Wall of China is often mistakenly described as being visible from space, astronauts and satellites have managed to capture images of the Barrier Reef.

-Constructed by billions of miniscule organisms called coral polyps, the reef is a globally recognized landmark of Australia, and a point of pride for Australians around the globe.
-Lots of work is done each year to ensure that the delicate ecosystem of the reef is preserved for future generations; central to this effort is the Great Barrier Reef Marine Park, a protective designation established in 1975 meant to protect the reef and the species within it.
+The reef is a globally recognized landmark of Australia and a point of pride for Australians around the globe.
+It is made of billions of minuscule organisms called coral polyps.
+Lots of work is done each year to ensure that the delicate ecosystem of the reef is preserved for future generations.
+Central to this effort is the Great Barrier Reef Marine Park, a protective designation established in 1975 meant to protect the reef and the species within it.

 Last, but certainly not least, is the world's highest point.
 Known as Sagarmāthā in Nepal, and Chomolungma in Tibet, Mount Everest is one of the most iconic natural features of the globe.
-At 29,029 feet tall, it's ranked first amongst mountains for both elevation and prominence.
-The five entries below it on the list of the world's highest peaks all name Everest as their parent mountain.
+At 29,029 feet tall, it is ranked first amongst mountains for both elevation and prominence.

-The first recorded attempts to scale Everest were made in the 1920s by British mountaineers, but it would take more than three decades until Sherpa Tenzing Norgay and New Zealander Edmund Hilary managed to reach the summit in 1953.
+The first recorded attempts to scale Everest were made in the 1920s by British mountaineers.
+However, it would take more than three decades until Sherpa Tenzing Norgay and New Zealander Edmund Hilary managed to reach the summit in 1953.

-Today, climbing Everest isn't quite the unassailable goal that it once was — but those looking to do so still have to be in peak physical condition, and take great risks in undergoing the venture.
-However, conquering the mountain remains one of the greatest feats of man, and is a hugely popular challenge for anyone really looking to test their mettle.
+Today, climbing Everest is no longer quite the unassailable goal that it once was.
+However, those looking forward to doing so still have to be in peak physical condition and take great risks in undergoing the venture.
+Climbing the mountain remains one of the greatest feats of man, and is a hugely popular challenge for anyone looking to test their mettle.